akdovlet/libft/README.md

 ‘He’s not a foreigner...
 He’s not a foreigner...’ he thought, ‘he’s a most peculiar specimen ... but, excuse me, who is he then? ...’

-You’d like to smoke, I see?’ the stranger addressed Homeless unex\- pectedly.
+You’d like to smoke, I see?’ the stranger addressed Homeless unexpectedly.
 “Which kind do you prefer?’

 ‘What, have you got several?’ the poet, who had run out of cigarettes, asked glumly.